 If your child has a K&C Credit Union account we’ll send payment in their name.
 If an adult operates the account on a child’s behalf, we’ll make the cheque out in the child’s name and send it to the adult’s address (if the address was registered with K&C Credit Union).

 We aim to return customers’ money within seven days from 9 October, which is when we declared K&C Credit Union in default.
 If a case is more complex, we’ll settle claims within 20 working days.

-If for whatever reason, you disagree with the amount we've paid, please contact the administrators’ team at CVR Global LLP.
+If for whatever reason, you disagree with the amount we've paid, please contact us.
 Contact details are at the bottom of the page.
 Don’t return the payment to us unless you’re specifically asked to do so.

 Commonly asked questions

-Any payments transferred to your account after 9 October won’t be added to your balance – the administrators will deal with them.
-You can call them on the number below.
+Any payments transferred to your account after 9 October won’t be added to your balance.

 Any account you held with K&C Credit Union will no longer operate.
 If your salary and benefits are paid into your account, you’ll need to open one elsewhere as soon as possible – and tell your employer, pension provider or the Department for Work and Pensions